 Free tool.

-What you'll like
+What you'll love

-What you'll like about LearnPress
+What you'll love about LearnPress

-Easy-to-use, intuitive interface.
+Easy-to-use and intuitive interface.

-What you won't like
+What you won't love

-What you won't like about LearnPress
+What you won't love about LearnPress

-Some of its more advanced features require paid plugins.
+Some advanced features require paid plugins.

 Pricing